frederic-perez/AmE-dictionary/data/dictionary.md

 __dyke__ _n informal_ :four: A lesbian. _She wasn’t a dyke, either._
 __dynasty__ _n_ :three::pencil2::hammer:
 __dys-__ _pref_ __1__ Abnormal; impaired: _dysfunctional._ __2__ Difficult; painful: _dysmenorrhea._
-__dysentery__ _n_ Infection of the intestine with bacteria or amoebae, marked chiefly by severe diarrhoea with the passage of mucus and blood.
+__dysentery__ _n_ :two: Infection of the intestine with bacteria or amoebae, marked chiefly by severe diarrhoea with the passage of mucus and blood.
 __dysfunction__ _n_ :pencil2: (dysfunctional)
 __dyslipidemia__ _n_ An abnormal concentration of lipids or lipoproteins in the blood.
 __dysphoria__ _n_ An emotional state characterized by anxiety, depression, or unease.